 We have three specialist midwife-led birth centres in Cornwall: Penrice in St Austell, Helston and at the Royal Cornwall Hospital in Truro.

 The birth centre at Helston is only available for labour and birth, we don’t have facilities at Helston for you stay overnight after you have given birth.
 Helston is not manned 24 hours, you simply call the on-call midwife when you are in labour and they will meet you at the centre.
+Call the triage line when you are in labour and the midwives will meet you at the birth centre.

 Women on the Isles of Scilly can either have a home birth if they are on St Mary’s or if they live on one of the off islands then you can use the birthing room at St Mary’s Hospital.